Farmzz Blog

 Building your own online store gives you complete control over branding, pricing, and the customer experience.
 But it also gives you complete responsibility for everything: web design, payment processing, shipping logistics, inventory updates, customer service, SEO, and ongoing maintenance.

-| Method | 6-month cost | Commission on $130K revenue | Weekly time | Setup effort |
+| Method | Plan and processing | Other costs to include | Weekly time | Setup effort |

 |---|---|---|---|---|